Minooka Park, Al

 Park Amenities

 The Park will provide trails for ATV's, Dirt Bike's, Mountain Bike's, Horses and a Walking/Nature Trail around the lake.
-Also included will be Camping, an Environmental Education Center, Rider Training Area with certified MSI Instructor, (3) Pavilions, Bathrooms, concessions, Natural Area and fishing will all be part of the parks attractions.
+Also included is Camping, an Environmental Education Center, Rider Training Area with certified MSI Instructor, (3) Pavilions, Bathrooms, concessions, Natural Area and fishing will all be part of the parks attractions.
 We are very excited about this new OHV Park & Trail System.
 The repairs to the lake have been completed.
 (5) Fishing piers have been constructed.
 The lake has been filled and stocked with fish.
 An island has been added in the back of the lake.
 A walking trail has been constructed around the lake, which includes a 50 ft bridge to complete the trail.
 Approximately 15 miles of trails have been constructed in the park with plans to expand.
 When completed this Park will be an icon for this type of recreation facility and will provide additional revenue for Chilton County and the surrounding merchants.
 It also gives the Motorcycle Dealers and Motorcycle Shop Owners another public riding area to recommend to their customers.
 See photos below of some of the park amenities.

 ___________________